argituri/assignment_2/README.md

 * It should not matter if there are many pairs with the same difference between them e.g. [1,3,5]

 ## Classes

-"Main" class in src/main/java/
+* Main class in src/main/java/NumsBetween.java

-* NumsBetween

-Contains the static method howManyBetween(int[])
+Contains the static method howManyBetween(int[]) which is where the 'main answer' lies.

-"Test" class in src/test/java/
+* Test class in src/test/java/NumsBetweenTest

-* NumsBetweenTest

 Contains unit tests (Junit 5).
 First test makes sure the function works and returns an integer using a random int array, the other tests expect a determined result for different arrays.